MicrosoftDocs/azure-media-services/media-services/latest/encode-complexity-concept.md

 Encoding complexities are encoder settings optimized for different video attributes.
 There are three complexities that the Standard Encoder supports:

-- Speed Optimized: The encoder uses settings that are optimized for faster encoding.
+- **Speed Optimized** The encoder uses settings that are optimized for faster encoding.
 Quality is sacrificed to decrease encoding time.
-- Balanced Optimized: The encoder uses settings that achieve a balance between speed and quality.
+- **Balanced Optimized** The encoder uses settings that achieve a balance between speed and quality.
-- Quality Optimized: The encoder uses settings that are optimized to produce higher quality output at the expense of slower overall encoding time.
+- **Quality Optimized** The encoder uses settings that are optimized to produce higher quality output at the expense of slower overall encoding time.

-## Codec Support

-Media Services currently supports two output codecs, H.264 for HEVC (H.265).
-Each codec supports all three encoding complexities.
 The API offers options to set the desired encoding complexity.
 If not set, the encoder chooses its own encoding settings with a default of "balanced".

 ## Set complexity for a transform output